Fasteners

 filler metal

 Metal that may be added to a joint during a fusing process like welding, soldering, or brazing.
-Filler metals add to the strength and mass of a welded joint.
+Filler metal adds to the strength and mass of a welded joint.

 fumes